Quick and Easy Speaker Test

 In many cases, the sound may be muted or turned all the way down.

-Remember, a lot of software have their own volume controls, not just media players.
+Remember, a lot of software has its own volume controls, not just media players.

 For example, if you are watching a movie on Windows Media Player, VLC or similar media player, then the media player app probably has a sound control too!
 So you need to make sure that is turned up.